 The ads were “designed to help would-be back-to-the-landers get in touch with folks already out there” and were required to have a “country slant.”
 The 100-word P&S ads are vignettes into the dreams, goals, and desires, both practical and impractical, of a cohort of people in their twenties seeking the lifestyle The Mother Earth News promised.
 Full names, addresses, and ages of the ad-placer are often listed, and Alex used that information to search for their current address on public records search sites.
 Her initial letter form to the ad-placers has evolved as her own situation has changed and as the project developed, but from the beginning, it has asked two questions: What came of the ad?
 Did you find what you were looking for the year the ad was placed?
 The letters encompass the failures and accomplishments of the back-to-the-landers in imagining and creating alternatives to a society they understood as fundamentally broken.

-Volume 1:1968-1973 was printed on a Risograph, whose lineage comes from the Mimeograph and Gestetner, two processes once used to print underground and alternative newsletters, magazines, and posters.
+The series of 3 books are printed on a Risograph, whose lineage comes from the Mimeograph and Gestetner, two processes once used to print underground and alternative newsletters, magazines, and posters.
 Looking a lot like a copy machine, the Riso offers a do-it-yourself, economical process that prints one color of ink at a time using a thermal cut screen from a digital image.
-Given the size and scope of The Positions and Situations Project, it will be printed in three separate volumes.
-Volume 2 will cover years 1974 to 1975, and Volume 3 will pick up the rest of 1975 and finish up in 1976, the final year of the Positions and Situations section and the beginning of the end of the Back-to-the-Land Movement.
+Volume 1 covers ads placed between 1968 and 1973.
+Volume 2 will cover years 1974 to 1975, and Volume 3 will pick up the rest of 1975 and finish up in 1976, the final year of the Positions and Situations section and the beginning of the "end" of the Back-to-the-Land Movement.

 © Alex Arzt 2017